vdaas/vald/docs/tutorial/get-started.md

 ## Requirements

 - Kubernetes: v1.19 ~
-- go: v1.15 ~
+- Go: v1.15 ~
-- helm: v3 ~
+- Helm: v3 ~
 - libhdf5 (_only required for get started_)

-Helm is used to deploying Vald on your Kubernetes and Hdf5 is used to decode the sample data file to run the example.<br>
+Helm is used to deploying Vald on your Kubernetes and HDF5 is used to decode the sample data file to run the example.<br>
-If helm or hdf5 is not installed, please install [helm](https://helm.sh/docs/intro/install) and [hdf5](https://www.hdfgroup.org/).
+If Helm or HDF5 is not installed, please install [Helm](https://helm.sh/docs/intro/install) and [HDF5](https://www.hdfgroup.org/).

-<details><summary>Installation command for helm</summary><br>
+<details><summary>Installation command for Helm</summary><br>

 ```bash
 curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 | bash